George Takei targets Donald Trump with House of Cats augmented reality app

 - Use the microphone to make Trumpy Cat say anything you want

-I had the opportunity to try House of Cats myself and the app is buggy and surprisingly limited.
+I had the opportunity to try House of Cats myself.
+The app is buggy and surprisingly limited.
 Takei said his team of half a dozen engineers, however, built it in just a few weeks.

 VentureBeat interviewed Takei just moments after Trump’s press conference with Russian president Vladimir Putin.
 Takei was incensed, to say the least.

 House of Cats is designed to receive frequent updates, including satirical skits in sync with world events as well as new functionality (a selfie mode was mentioned), updated dialogue from the president’s mouth, additional characters, clothing, and props that let users create their own content.

 The idea is that users will participate in the political news of the day by creating their own photos and videos using House of Cats characters.
 Maybe some political activists will want to buy the app to do just that, but at least in its current iteration, it’s hard to see the wider appeal for most users.
+If political impact is what Takei was looking for, he should have made the app free.